2060-io/2060.io-website/README.md

 # 2060.io-website

 [2060.io](https://github.com/2060-io/2060.io-website) is the 2060.io website based on Docsy, an Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
-This **2060.io-website** uses the Docsy theme

 ## Using the 2060.io website as a template